BaggelMC/BuildMC-Core-Plugin/docs/usage/end_event.md

 > 🗓️ "The End will open this Saturday at 6PM UTC.
 Be there for the first Ender Dragon battle and loot!"

 Players log in, coordinate, and participate, creating **memorable moments** and renewed interest in the server.

----

-🌀 *The End Event system is simple but powerful.
-Use it to shape your server’s pacing and turn the End into an exciting, shared milestone.* 🐉